“Light and Gladness, Joy and Honor”

 Then Esther answered, “If I have found favor in your sight, O king, and if it please the king, let my life be granted me for my wish, and my people for my request.
 For we have been sold, I and my people, to be destroyed, to be killed, and to be annihilated.”

 Then the king “said to Queen Esther, “Who is he, and where is he, who has dared to do this?”
 And Esther said, “A foe and enemy!
 This wicked Haman!”

 So now we see why Haman had been invited to the banquet.
-Esther accused him face to face before the king!
+Esther accused him face to face before the king, and the king knew that the Jew Mordecai had saved his life!
 “Then Haman was terrified before the king and the queen.”
 (Esther 7:1-6)